-Some history of the Guildford Arms in Farm Street
+Some history of the Guildford Arms

 The Guildford Arms was located on the south side of Farm Street on the western corner of Hospital Street.
 The address of the pub was No.154 Farm Street.
 Yes, I'm afraid that is the past tense because the Guildford Arms closed for trading on February 28th 1965.
 The property was later demolished and the licence transferred to the Man O' War at Wheeler Street.

 Thomas Gee was the first publican of the Guildford Arms.
 He successfully applied for a spirits licence for the public house in September 1853 and soon after this date the pub started to trade.
-Thomas Gee was a builder and continued to trade as a sand merchant whilst running the Guildford Arms.
+Thomas Gee was a builder and continued in business as a sand merchant whilst running the Guildford Arms.
 Though not unrealistic, it is perhaps a romantic notion of mine in thinking Thomas Gee may have actually built the pub on the corner of Hospital Street.
 In September 1853 he was recorded as a brewer and builder.
 In the following month he married Emily Crompton on October 5th at Yardley.
 She was the fourth daughter of Mr. Robert Crompton of Aston New Town.

 The licence of the Guildford Arms was transferred to William Heron on December 4th 1856.
 Born in Dumfries in Scotland in 1828, he had earlier worked as an apprentice travelling draper whilst living in George Street.
 Formerly working for James Moffatt, he later traded from Warstone Lane.
 He was recorded there in February 1856, not long after his wedding to Sarah Ann Barnett.
 She was the daughter of the gilder and publican Thomas Barnett who kept the Royal Oak in Charlotte Street.